oliver-jk-redding/catalyst-coding-challenge/README.md

-# README for User Upload challenge for Catalyst candidate evaluation
+# User Upload challenge for Catalyst candidate evaluation

 ## Installation
 This script has been tested with the following: